IEEECSENICarthage/NeoCarthago/README.md

 - RAM: at least 16GB.

 ## <a name="More">🚀 Contact us</a>
-**Defend Your Digital Space with NeoCarthago**

-The website of NeoCarthago can be found [here](https://neocarthago.vercel.app/)

 We welcome any questions, feedback, or inquiries related to NeoCarthago.
 Please feel free to reach out to us through our Email: enicarthage.ieee.cs@gmail.com

+The website of NeoCarthago can be found [here](https://neocarthago.vercel.app/)

 <img src="https://github.com/IEEECSENICarthage/NeoCarthago/blob/main/Neo_Banner.png" alt="Contact us" width="100%">